movestore/Daily-Proportions/README.md

 `midnight_adapt`: hours that your time zone deviates from UTC.
 Examples: for UTC+2 insert 2, for UTC-6 insert -6.

-`last_loctime`: Select this option if your data were collected with a regular daily gap (e.g. no locations at night).
-This leads the App to calculate cumulative durations of the adapted `timelag2` that is weighting the last location before the gap with the median data resolution instead of the long gap time interval.
-Depending on your required data property and how the animal(s) behave during the gap (e.g. night) either one or the other might be sensible.
-Note that (in addition to the Time Lag Between Locations App) you need to add the Adapt Time Lag for Regular Gaps App to your workflow before, if you want to use this feature.

 ### Null or error handling:
 **Parameter `variab`:** If there is no individual variable with the name given here, an error will be returned.